-Vivo Promises Three Years Of Updates On Some Of Its Mobiles - Somag News
+Vivo Promises Three Years of Updates on Some of its Mobiles - Somag News

 Vivo extends its update service

 Update downloads have changed over time.
-The packages with changes issued by companies are increasing, but we must be grateful that telecommunication networks have evolved so much that all the content is downloaded in just a few minutes.
+The packages with changes issued by the companies are increasing, but we must be grateful that the telecommunication networks have evolved so much that in just a few minutes all the content is downloaded.
 Of course, you will have to wait another couple of minutes for the terminal to make the relevant installation and restart to settle all the news.

 If we focus on Android phones, we have to talk about the fact that smartphones improve their operating system every two years.
 After this time they cannot be updated any more as far as the base layer is concerned, but the custom part is something else.
 And here Vivo wants to take another leap in its service by providing an extra year in sending updates.
 In short: users of a Vivo terminal will have a total of three years with guaranteed updates.